-4. It was submitted that there are absolutely no willful laches or negligence on the part of the Builder in completing the

-Construction as agreed.
+4. Admittedly, the Complainant paid the entire consideration including statutory charges as agreed by the parties vide the agreement executed between them, only on 16-01-2020.
+Even though the due date of handing over was only 15-07-2020, the Respondents could hand over possession to the Complainant on 01-02-2022 immediately upon receiving the balance amounts from the Complainant since the Complainant wanted to get possession of the apartment.
+It is submitted that there are absolutely no willful laches or negligence on the part of the Builder in completing the Construction as agreed.
 The Complainant did not make the payment as agreed in the agreement.
 The amounts agreed by the Complainant were paid belatedly after repeated requests from the Respondents.
-Therefore, the Builder cannot find fault with for the delay in handing over possession of the apartment.
+Therefore, the Builder cannot find fault for the delay in handing over possession of the apartment.
 It was submitted that since there occurred huge delay on the part of the Purchaser in paying the periodical installments of the cost of construction.
 The present complaint filed by the Complainant amounts to taking the benefit on his own wrongs which is impermissible under law.
-The 1st Respondent had sent several reminders to the Complainant to settle the balance amount.
-The letter issued by the 1st Respondent dated 31-05-2021 is produced.
-These communications clearly show that the 1st Respondent has repeatedly asked the Complainant to settle the balance amounts and take possession of the apartment.

-5. The Respondent is only an implementing agency as per the agreement.
+The Respondent/ Builder is only an implementing agency as per the agreement.
 As per the Construction agreement, the only responsibility of the builder is to proceed with the construction on getting the periodical instalments of the cost of construction payable by the intending purchasers.
-Since the Complainant who is an intending purchaser, failed to pay the amounts as agreed, the builder cannot be find fault with.
-The above Complaint is not maintainable for the further reason that the construction of the apartment was already completed on 22-05-2020 and Occupancy
+Since the Complainant who is an intending purchaser failed to pay the amounts as agreed, the builder cannot be find fault with.
+The above Complaint is not maintainable for the further reason that the construction of the apartment was already completed on 22-05-2020 and the Occupancy Certificate was issued by the Thrikkakara Municipality on 29.05.2020.

-Certificate in respect of the said apartment on the First Floor was issued by the Thrikkakkara Muncipality.
 The allottees who had settled the Final Bill and paid the entire amounts were given possession and are residing in their respective apartments.
-The Complainant was given possession of the apartment immediately upon paying the entire amount due by the Complainant.
-The Occupancy Certificate certifying that the project was completed on 22-05-2020 is produced.
-Even after repeated requests to clear the outstanding amounts, the Complainant failed to pay the amounts.
-Having deliberately refused to pay the amounts as per the executed between the Complainants agreements and the respondents, the present complaint filed by the Complainants is not maintainable and is liable to be dismissed in limine.
-Even after completing the construction of apartment and getting Occupancy.
-Certificate, the Complainant failed to arrange the amounts and settle the Final Bill including additional works.
-After the huge delay in paying the installments, the amounts were paid only on 23-06-2021 and the apartment was handed over to the Complainant immediately.
+The Complainant wanted to get possession of the apartment before getting Occupancy Certificate.
+The Occupancy Certificate is produced.
+The apartment was handed over to the Complainant immediately upon settling of amounts due to the Respondents.